jahaltom/GO_KEGG_ClusterProfiler/README.md

 ClusterProfiler.r: needs a "list" of folders with DESeq2 results and uses script.sh.
+Uses GeneAnn.txt.

-clusterProfiler_Parallele.r: needs a list of folders with DESeq2 results and uses script.sh.
+clusterProfiler_Parallele.r: needs a "list" of folders with DESeq2 results and uses script.sh.
+Uses GeneAnn.txt.
 To implement use bellow script:

 ```
 cat list | while read i;do